SDN Logo

 What are your general comments?

-Applicants generally found the interview experience at Columbia to be relaxed and conversational, with interviewers showing genuine interest in getting to know them.
-Many applicants praised the school's strong program, student enthusiasm, and location in NYC, while some expressed concerns about the facilities, neighborhood, and perceived attitudes of students and faculty.
+Applicants generally found the interview day at Columbia to be relaxed and conversational, with varying experiences regarding the interviewers.
+Many appreciated the enthusiasm of the students, the school's location in NYC, and the quality of education, while some had concerns about the facilities, student body attitudes, and the interview structure.

 • Awesome school and relatively laid-back interview day